GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Cpp.md

 ```

 ### Creating Files
-New file can be created using the same method of writing file which does not bound by just writing on existing file.
-Creating file is simply done by designating file name is doesn't exist on the specified path.
+A new file can be created using the same method of writing a file that does not bound by just writing on the existing file.
+Creating a file is done simply by designating a file name that doesn't exist on the specified path.

 ```cpp
 #include <fstream>